Ponto Biodesign

 PVOH films

-Water Soluble Films – The water-soluble and fully biodegradable PVOH films are versatile due to their high strength and resistance to oil and grease.
+Water soluble films – The water-soluble and fully biodegradable PVOH films are versatile due to their high strength and resistance to oil and grease.
 They also excel in their positive hygienic properties as well as their economical dosage.
 Due to their solid material properties, the non-toxic and skin-friendly films are ideal for use in food packaging.
 Their decomposition[...]

 Learn more